3 Ways Winter Weather Can Disrupt Business Continuity

 First, supply chains have become more convoluted.
 With globalization, the business has no borders, which leads to loss of control and a lack of visibility into supply chains.
 Second, sometimes, leadership decides to take risks until disruption interferes.
 Many businesses get fixated on making their supply chains lean by wringing out redundancy, hiring lowest-cost labor, and keeping inventory low.
 Resilience, by comparison, isn’t free.
 However, it’s high on any CFO’s priority list, which includes business continuity, shareholder value, and how the company performs overall.

 Another point worth mentioning is the precariousness of relying on a singular supplier.
 Diversification can help safeguard operations and minimize the possibility of disruption.

-One way a business continuity professional can get closer to identifying the most severe financial risks is to perform a business impact analysis (BIA), covering your operations and entire extended supply chain.
+One way a business continuity professional can get closer to identifying the most severe financial risks is to perform a Business Impact Analysis (BIA), covering your operations and entire extended supply chain.
 Such analysis also imitates worst-case scenarios and lays out potential solutions to decrease your exposures.

-A complete BIA consists of three segments:
+A complete Business Impact Analysis consists of three segments: